How to make Lumumba Cocktail

 1 drop of vanilla essence or leave a vanilla pod to soak in the milk for a few hours (Optional).

 If you have a blender then put the cocoa powder into the blender and whizz.
-If not or you can’t be arsed to get it from the back of the cupboard then a quick 1 minute whisk does the job.
+If not or you can’t be arsed to get it from the back of the cupboard then a quick 1-minute whisk does the job.
 Ensure that there are no little bits of powder clumping together.
 You might also want to heat the milk for a few minutes, stirring continuously and avoiding boil over.

-The chocolate milk can then be cooled if you wish to drink the cool version, but as I write in middle of winter in the UK I really wouldn’t bother!
-If you are feeling lazy and just wish to stir in the coco to the milk without heating then be prepared to stir it a lot to avoid the milk and cocoa trying to go their separate ways.
+The chocolate milk can then be cooled if you wish to drink the cool version, but as I write in the middle of winter in the UK I really wouldn’t bother!
+If you are feeling lazy and just wish to stir in the cocoa to the milk without heating then be prepared to stir it a lot to avoid the milk and cocoa trying to go their separate ways.

 Ingredients For the cocktail